 Cloud security policy takeaways

 Cloud security does not need to be complex.
-Follow the template and guidelines above to write a security policy that protects sensitive data and resources while making life easy for employees.
+Follow the template and guidelines above to create a policy that protects your sensitive data and resources while making it easy for employees to do their jobs.

 Before you start planning, here are some quick takeaways to bear in mind:

-- Adapt standards regularly with up-to-date security knowledge
+• Adapt your policy regularly with the latest security knowledge

-- Expect human error and plan for threat responses
+• Expect human error and plan an actionable incident response